UPCOMING EVENTS AT THE MUSEUM

 MCM, MMNS and LeFleur’s Bluff State Park seek to provide families with a safe and fun environment to celebrate fall festivities.

 Additional information and Ticket pre-sales will be available at www.mschildrensmuseum.org in early October.

 Big feathery fun and special activities for all ages!

 Meet LIVE turkeys (and a turkey vulture) from Freedom Ranch Outreach, examine turkey feathers under a microscope, investigate “egg-cellent” anatomy, and learn how to conserve turkey populations with MDWFP’s turkey program coordinator Adam Butler!

 This family-friendly mini-event has something for everyone as we prepare for Thanksgiving.

 FREE with museum admission: $6 for adults, $4 for youth ages 3 and up, Under 3 are FREE, Museum Members are FREE.

 STEM with Snowflakes

-Experiment with instant snow, make your own paper snowflakes, explore the fascinating properties of dry ice, and hear the wonderful story of “Snowflake Bentley” – the naturalist and photographer who first captured snowflakes on film. $6.00 for adults $4.00 for children ages 3 and up.
+Experiment with instant snow, make your own paper snowflakes, explore the fascinating properties of dry ice, and hear the wonderful story of “Snowflake Bentley” – the naturalist and photographer who first successfully captured snowflakes on film. $6.00 for adults $4.00 for children ages 3 and up.
 Under 3 are FREE.
 Museum members are FREE.

 JANUARY 26, 2019 – MAY 12, 2019